deymow/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1,) This program will assign a random number to the variable n each time it is executed and print the last digit of the number stored in the variable n
 2,) A program that prints the alphabet in lowercase, followed by a new line 3,) A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+4,) Program that prints the alphabet in lowercase, followed by a new line.
+	Print all the letters except q and e
+	You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) All your code should be in the main function
+	You can only use putchar twice in your code
+5,)